Thinking of Leaving?

 If you are thinking of leaving or changing course or applying to another university, this page will help you to obtain appropriate advice and support in making a decision about your future career or programme of study.

 First of all, don’t just drop out, talk to someone.
-We don't want to lose you and will do all it can to assist if you are experiencing difficulties.
+The University does not want to lose you and will do all it can to assist if you are experiencing difficulties.

 Why do I want to leave?

-Many students feel unsettled during the first few weeks of coming to university.
-It may take some time to adjust to being away from home, living with new people and making new friends.
-Or it may be that you feel that you are on the wrong course, or that you would prefer to be at a different university.
+It is not unusual to feel unsettled during the first few weeks of coming to university.
+It may take some time to adjust to being away from home, living with new people, making new friends.
+Or it may be that you feel you are on the wrong course, or that you would prefer to be at a different university.
 Whatever your reasons, it is important to talk your concerns through with someone.

 Who can I talk to?

-There are a number of people you can talk to depending on what your concerns are.
+There are a number of people you can talk to depending on what your concerns are, whover you choose to speak to first can help you through what to do next.

 The Employability Service is available to offer advice and guidance and to help you look at all your career options, if appropriate.